LambdaTest/node-tunnel/README.md

 Keep in mind, you don't end up submitting two issues with the same information.
 Make sure you add a unique input in every issue that you submit.
 You could also provide a "+1" value in the comments.

 Always provide the steps to reproduce before you submit a bug.
-Provide the environment details where you recieved the issue i.e. Browser Name, Browser Version, Operating System, Screen Resolution and more.
+Provide the environment details where you received the issue i.e. Browser Name, Browser Version, Operating System, Screen Resolution and more.
 Describe the situation that led to your encounter with bug.
 Describe the expected output, and the actual output precisely.